InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Sunlight can warm and light up a room naturally.

-The sun disappears faster during the winter thanks to daylight saving time – or so it seems.
-It doesn’t, though; it’s closer to the Northern Hemisphere than in summer, and it still offers plenty of warmth and natural light.
+The sun disappears faster during the winter thanks to daylight saving time — or so it seems.
+It doesn’t, though; the sun is closer to the Northern Hemisphere than it is in the summer, and it still offers plenty of warmth and natural light.
 Whenever possible, open up the shades and blinds to let sunlight in.
 Not only will this provide warmth from the sun’s rays, but it’ll also cut down on electric use.
 It’s almost like creating a miniature solar energy plant!
 That said, once the sun sets, close the blinds.
 They’ll keep the room from getting too cold.

 Bundle Up